ACT SCI 300 — PROBABILITY FOR ACTUARIES

 Directed study in various areas of actuarial science that provides the opportunity to participate in more in-depth study (intermediate level) under the direct guidance of actuarial science faculty.

-ACT SCI 650 — ACTUARIAL MATHEMATICS I
+ACT SCI 650 — FUNDAMENTALS OF LONG-TERM ACTUARIAL MODELING

 3 credits.